 - Condition of home systems.
 Any issues with plumbing, heating, electrical or other major home systems can affect the overall home appraisal.

 If you’re refinancing with the same bank and appraiser as your initial mortgage, the appraiser may pay closer attention to things like home improvements and maintenance.
 A new coat of paint and other improvements can help you land a higher appraised value.

 How to prepare for a mortgage refinance appraisal

-To secure the highest possible appraisal, it’s important to take steps to get your home ready to show off.
+To secure the highest possible refinance appraisal, it’s important to take steps to get your home ready to show off.

 Most people — appraisers included — look favorably on a clean and well-maintained home.
 But before you start painting walls or mulching your yard, speak with your appraiser.

-Before the appraiser arrives, open window shades and turn on the lights to make your home seem bright and inviting.
+- Add lighting.
+Before the appraiser arrives, open the window shades and turn on the lights to make your home seem bright and inviting.